Bass saxophone

-The bass saxophone is the third lowest member of the saxophone family—larger and lower than the more common baritone saxophone.
+The bass saxophone is the fourth lowest member of the saxophone family—larger and lower than the more common baritone saxophone.
 It was likely the first type of saxophone built by Adolphe Sax, as first observed by Berlioz in 1842.
-It is a transposing instrument pitched in B♭, an octave below the tenor saxophone and a perfect fourth below the baritone saxophone.
+It is a transposing instrument pitched in B, an octave below the tenor saxophone and a perfect fourth below the baritone saxophone.
 A bass saxophone in C, intended for orchestral use, was included in Adolphe Sax's patent, but few known examples were built.
 The bass saxophone is not a commonly used instrument, but it is heard on some 1920s jazz recordings, in free jazz, in saxophone choirs and sextets, and occasionally in concert bands and rock music.

-Music for bass saxophone is written in treble clef, just as for the other saxophones, with the pitches sounding two octaves and a major second lower than written.
-As with most other members of the saxophone family, the lowest written note is the B♭ below the staff—in the bass's case, sounding as a concert A♭_{1}.
+Music for all saxophones is written in treble clef, the bass saxophone sounding two octaves and a major second lower than written.
+As with other saxophones, the lowest written note is the B below middle C, sounding as a concert A_{1}, although some models have an extra key for low A (sounding G_{1}).

 Construction

-The bass saxophone was one of only two working prototypes completed before Sax's 1846 patent, the other being an "E♭ tenor" (now the baritone).
+The bass saxophone was one of only two working prototypes completed before Sax's 1846 patent, the other being an "E tenor" (now the baritone).
 It was intended to replace the ophicleide, from which it was derived, and had a similar upright form.
 The bass was later revised by Sax into its current S-shaped form, first appearing in 1850 in a sales brochure.

 The German wind instrument maker Benedikt Eppelsheim and the Brazilian saxophone maker J'Élle Stainer have both made bass saxophones with an additional low A key, similar to the low A key on the baritone saxophone.
 On the bass, this extends the range down a semitone to concert G_{1} (~49 Hz).
-Most basses made before the 1980s were keyed to high E♭, but most new models are keyed to high F♯.
+Most basses made before the 1980s were keyed to high E, but most new models are keyed to high F.